John Carrick (Australian politician): Personal life and death

 On 2 June 1951, Carrick married Diana Margaret Hunter.
 The couple had three daughters together.
 One daughter, Jane, became a gastroenterologist and married Liberal politician Bob Woods.
 Carrick was widowed in February 2018, a few months before his own death.
 His wife served as chief commissioner of Girl Guides Australia from 1983 to 1988, and was an Officer of the Order of Australia (AO).

-Carrick died on 18 May 2018 at the age of 99 in Melbourne, some four months before what would have been his centenary.
+Carrick died on 18 May 2018 at the age of 99 in Sydney, some four months before what would have been his centenary.
 Prime Minister Malcolm Turnbull and former prime ministers John Howard, Kevin Rudd and Tony Abbott all issued condolence statements.
 Turnbull's statement described Carrick as "a lion of the Liberal Party, a soldier and a statesman whose passion for education improved the lives of many Australians", while Howard cited Carrick as a "close friend and political mentor" who "taught me more about politics than anyone else".